11 • 18 • 2020

 Surfrider will coordinate with volunteers to collect water samples both in the surf zone and at the outfall site (1.1 miles offshore) before, during, and after a planned release of radioactive effluent from the San Onofre Nuclear Generating Station.
 Samples will be shipped to Woods Hole for testing and processing.
 While there are multiple isotopes of interest, this sampling effort will mainly help us measure levels of Cesium-137.
-We're asking for donations to cover just testing supplies, lab processing and shipping; totaling $3,300.
-Please donate what you can so we can conduct this important, independent sampling effort.
+Thanks to local donations and grassroots support, we'll begin our effluent testing in February 2021.

 With San Onofre Nuclear Plant’s tainted history, from a 2012 radiation leak essentially resulting in the plant's initial shutdown, to federal penalties due to severe lack of oversight and safety precautions at the plant, and now the plant’s imminent demolition of onsite structures (including cooling pools and the infamous reactor domes visible from I-5 slated to be demolished by 2025); the ability to have community scientists help track and measure radioactive effluent at their beloved beach and surf break would provide important information for beachgoers, and further contribute to Our Radioactive Ocean’s research and knowledge of radiation levels in our coastal marine environment.